 Staying healthy, no matter what is happening in our environment, can be challenging particularly if we are stressed by nature in the form of a hurricane.

-Fortunately, Southwest Florida has been spared for over a decade from major destructive storms, but no one can completely predict our upcoming season’s events.
+No one can completely predict a hurricane season’s events.
 What we can and should do is be prepared.
 Knowing we are ready is comforting.
 More importantly, preparation will bode well for a better outcome should we be challenged by a hurricane or other disaster.

 In the aggregate, many stressors can be overwhelming.
 Breaking down the potential for aggravation and destruction into smaller pieces will be easier to manage.
 The old metaphor, “You can eat an elephant one bite at a time,” also applies to hurricane stress.

 With the above in mind, let’s review four major areas for hurricane stress with an eye to controlling the aggravation and anxiety as well as securing a safe outcome.

 Having a good supply of your regular medications with adequate water and food along with a safe place to sleep—all high and dry—will probably save more lives than any other preparation.
 Resupply after a hurricane may take at least a few days for common items such as water and food.
 Prescription drugs may take longer as the supply chain and delivery systems are specific and secure.